An Optimal Control Derivation of Nonlinear Smoothing Equations: Introduction

-A recent focus has been to develop numerical techniques, e.g., particle filters, to empirically approximate the conditional distribution; cf.,~\cite{2018arXiv180708351R} and references therein.
-Approximate particle filters based upon approximation of this dual optimal control problem remains an active area of research~\cite{ruiz_kappen2017, kappen2016adaptive,2018arXiv180708351R,chetrite2015,sutter2016variational}.

 The purpose of this paper is to review and highlight some connections between nonlinear smoothing and optimal control problems involving control of probability densities.
-In recent years, there has been a lot of interest in mean-field-type optimal control problems where the constraint is a controlled Liouville or a Fokker-Plank equation describing the evolution of the probability density~\cite{bensoussan2013mean,carmona2018probabilistic,brockett2007optimal}.
+In recent years, there has been a lot of interest in mean-field-type optimal control problems where the constraint is a controlled Liouville or a Fokker-Plank equation describing the evolution of the probability density~\cite{bensoussan2013mean,brockett2007optimal,carmona2018probabilistic}.
 In this paper, it is shown that the variational formulation proposed in~\cite{mitter2003} is easily described and solved in these terms.
 The formulation as a mean-field-type optimal control problem is more natural compared to a stochastic optimal control formulation considered in~\cite{mitter2003}.
 In particular, the solution with the density constraint directly leads to the forward-backward equation of pathwise smoothing.
-This makes explicit the connection to the log transformation.
+This also makes explicit the connection to the log transformation which is known to transform the Bellman equation of optimal control into the Zakai equation of filtering~\cite{FlemingMitter82,kappen2016adaptive}.
 Apart from the case of the It\^o-diffusion, the continuous-time Markov chain is also described.
 The overall procedure is shown to generalize the classical Mortensen's minimum energy estimator for the linear Gaussian problem.

-The outline of the remainder of this paper is as follows: the smoothing problem and its solution in terms of the forward-backward Zakai equation and their pathwise representation is reviewed in~\Sec{sec:prelim}.
-The variational formulation leading to a mean-field optimal control problem and its solution appears in~\Sec{sec:control-problem}.
+The outline of the remainder of this chapter is as follows: the smoothing problem and its solution in terms of the forward-backward Zakai equation and their pathwise representation is reviewed in~Sec.~\ref{sec:prelim}.
+The variational formulation leading to a mean-field optimal control problem and its solution appears in~Sec.~\ref{sec:control-problem}.
 The relationship to the log transformation and to the minimum energy estimator is described.
+The conclusions appear in Sec.~\ref{sec:conc}.
 All the proofs are contained in the Appendix.